MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-call-stack-window.md

      A green arrow with a curly tail appears next to the stack frame you selected.
 The execution pointer remains in the original frame, which is still marked with the yellow arrow.
 If you select **Step** or **Continue** from the **Debug** menu, execution will continue in the original frame, not the frame you selected.

-  ::: moniker range="vs-2022"
+  ::: moniker range=">=vs-2022"

 ## View all related threads
-Toggle the **View all threads** button to see all the related  threads in Parallel Stack window.
+Toggle the **View all threads** button to see all the related threads in the Parallel Stack window.

   ::: moniker-end